Pyroraptor: Classification

-This is also consistent with some previous studies, such as a 2005 study where it was suggested that some laurasian dromaeoaurids like Pyroraptor could be considered part of Gondwanan lineages, but scant material from European forms prevented this idea from being tested at the time.
-A 2012 phylogeny study noted that despite being an unstable taxa, Pyroraptor never fell within any of the laurasian dromaeosaur groups.
+This is also consistent with some previous studies, such as a 2005 study where it was suggested that some Laurasian dromaeoaurids like Pyroraptor could be considered part of Gondwanan lineages, but scant material from European forms prevented this idea from being tested at the time.
+A 2012 phylogeny study noted that despite being an unstable taxon, Pyroraptor never fell within any of the Laurasian dromaeosaur groups.
 The 2022 description of Vectiraptor greeni noted that the foot morphology of Pyroraptor olympius had more similarities with unenlagiines than with eudromaeosaurs, lending support to the idea that European raptors were closely related to Southern forms from Africa and South America.
 Another subsequent 2022 study that describes a newly discovered dromaeosaurid sickle claw from the same geologic formation as Pyroraptor, compared the sickle claws with those of Pyroraptor and other dromaeosaurids, and more similarities between Pyroraptor and other unenlagiines were found, this time in the anatomy of the claws.

-Two separate studies from 2011 regarding unenlagiines, where the teeth of Pyroraptor were compared to those of South American Unenlagiines found that although not significantly, some similarities in cross section were noticeable.
-But Unenlagiine teeth do not have any serrations on their edges and are usually fluted, a trait that is in direct contradiction with what is seen in Pyroraptor teeth which are serrated, as is typical of dromaeosaurs, the 2021 description of Ypupiara lopai rules out Pyroraptor as being an unenlagiid due to this dissimilarity.
-However, a 2022 study points out that if Pyroraptor is an unenlagiid, then this would mean that not all unenlagiids would have fluted, unserrated teeth.
+Two separate studies from 2011 regarding unenlagiines, where the teeth of Pyroraptor were compared to those of South American unenlagiines, found that although not significant, some similarities in cross section were noticeable.
+But unenlagiine teeth do not have any serrations on their edges and are usually fluted, a trait that is in direct contradiction with what is seen in Pyroraptor teeth which are serrated, typical of dromaeosaurs.
+The 2021 description of Ypupiara lopai rules out Pyroraptor as being an unenlagiine due to this dissimilarity.
+However, a 2022 study points out that if Pyroraptor is an unenlagiine, then this would mean that not all unenlagiines would have fluted, unserrated teeth.

-During the initial description of Pyroraptor olympius, the suggested model of dromaeosaurid evolution proposed that the dromaeosaurs originated from North America or Euro-America, and then dispersed into Asia.
+During the initial description of Pyroraptor olympius, the suggested model of dromaeosaurid evolution proposed that the family originated from North America or Euro-America, and then dispersed into Asia.
 On the basis of newly discovered Early Cretaceous material from China, this dispersal model has since lost support, so Allain and Taquet postulated that perhaps European dromaeosaurids such as Pyroraptor olympius were the remnants of Late Jurassic or Early Cretaceous fauna that evolved separately during the late Cretaceous isolation of Southern Europe.

-However, recent studies show that Pyroraptor along with other European raptors, likely originated from the Southern continent of Gondwana. as its anatomy is more consistent with the Gondwanan Unenlagiines than with eudromaeosaurs.
+However, recent studies show that Pyroraptor along with other European dromaeosaurs, likely originated from the Southern continent of Gondwana, as its anatomy is more consistent with the Gondwanan unenlagiines than with eudromaeosaurs.
 This is congruent with other Late Cretaceous European fauna, which are typically Gondwanan lineages.